The Evolution of the Keynote Speaker: Past, Present, and Future

 3. Future:

-o Technology Integration: Future keynote speakers likely leverage advanced technologies such as virtual reality, augmented reality, and AI to create experiences.
+o Technology Integration: Future keynote speakers will likely leverage advanced technologies such as virtual reality, augmented reality, and AI to create immersive experiences.

 o Personalization: Customized content tailored to the specific interests and needs of the audience will become more prevalent.